 Behind every great man is a great woman.
 And in front of every mans face, is a great mustache.

 I think that’s how the phrase goes, anyway.
 Whilst it isn’t a custom to have a mustache to make you a man, it can certainly add a masculine quality to your appearance.
 If bold and strong is the look that you are going for, then a good mustache might be worth considering.

-Wild Willie’s is definitely our favoured mustache wax to use.
+Wild Willie’s is definitely one of our favoured mustache waxes to use.
 Whilst the other recommendations in our list will work perfectly fine, we like Wild Willie’s that little bit more for a few reasons.

 Firstly, the ingredients.
 It’s a great blend of various organic ingredients.
 You can tell that there is a good amount of Shea butter in the blend, as this wax is slightly softer than what you might expect if you have used other waxes in the past.
 This doesn’t affect its strength once applied though; in fact, we found Wild Willie’s to hold our mustache in place better than any other.

 The great organic ingredients like shea butter, pine resin and various different oils give this mustache wax a great smell (slightly pine-y, due to the resin).
 It isn’t overwhelming like some other waxes and oils that we have used, though.
 The main thing that we prefer about this mustache wax over others (we used Firehouse for a long time) is that it is ridiculously smooth.
 It doesn’t clump up at all, which is often the case with other waxes.
 This wax is easy to apply and does the job well, which is why we’ve named it one of our favorite mustache waxes.